BennyD1984/AOS-Traffic-Analyzer/README.md

 Optional paramters are:

--r [number]      Increase the number of measurements -t [number]      Set a trending view.
-How many of last measurements you want to see -i [number]      Intervall of measurements multiplied by 5.
+-r [number]      Increase the number of measurements.

+-t [number]      Set a trending view.
+How many of last measurements you want to see.

+-i [number]      Intervall of measurements multiplied by 5.
 Default is 1, so every 5 secons one measurement.

 -pc [number]     Pause between commands.
 Increase if the results seem to be incomplete.
 Default 0.5 seconds.

 Known issues not yet fixed: